 We recently came across this article in The New York Times entitled “The Mistakes We Make When Moving“.
-We wanted to summarize the three moving mistakes they mention and give some tips to avoid them.
+We wanted to summarize the three moving mistakes the article mentions and offers some tips to avoid them.

-Three Moving Mistakes and How To Avoid Them
+3 Moving Mistakes and How You Can Avoid Them

 - Rushing – Do not wait till the last minute to begin packing and preparing for the move.
 The article states “..almost every home-improvement store and storage facility sells packing materials, including item-specific ones like dish sleeves and bags for framed pictures.
 Between those materials being widely available and online videos showing how to efficiently and carefully pack boxes, you can drastically reduce the chances of breaking anything in the move by giving yourself enough time to pack things the right way.”